Cross-Class Feature Augmentation for Class Incremental Learning: Introduction

 \section{Introduction}

 Recent deep learning techniques have shown remarkable progress in various computer vision tasks including image classification~\cite{he2016deep,hu2018squeeze}, object detection~\cite{liu2016ssd,redmon2016you,zhu2020deformable}, semantic segmentation~\cite{chen2017deeplab,long2015fully,noh2015learning}, and many others.
 Behind this success is an implicit assumption that the whole dataset with a predefined set of classes should be given in a batch.
-However, this limits the applicability to real-world problems because deep neural networks trained in a sequential manner often suffer from catastrophic forgetting, meaning that the models lose the ability to maintain knowledge about old tasks.
-While a straightforward way to handle the critical challenge is the retraining of the model with an integrated dataset, it is too expensive or even impossible due to the limitation of computational resources and the inaccessibility of training data.
+However, this assumption is unlikely to hold in the real-world scenarios which change dynamically over time.
+This limits the applicability to real-world problems because deep neural networks trained under changing data distribution often suffer from catastrophic forgetting, meaning that the models lose the ability to maintain knowledge about old tasks.
+While a straightforward way to handle the critical challenge is to retraining the model with an integrated dataset, this is too expensive or even impossible due to the limitation of computational resources and the inaccessibility of training data.

-Class incremental learning is a framework that progressively increases the scope of a problem while combating the inherent catastrophic forgetting issue.
+Class incremental learning is a framework that progressively increases the number of classes while combating the catastrophic forgetting issue.
 Among many existing approaches~\cite{aljundi2018memory,kirkpatrick2017overcoming,li2017learning,rebuffi2017icarl,wu2019large,zenke2017continual}, the techniques based on knowledge distillation with exemplars~\cite{douillard2020podnet,hou2019learning,li2017learning}, allowing new models to mimic previous ones, have demonstrated promising performance in alleviating the feature drift issue.
-Yet, these methods still have inherent drawbacks induced by data deficiency for old tasks and data imbalance between tasks as only a small number of training examples are available for the previous tasks.
-To alleviate the limitations, some existing approaches generate either data samples~\cite{ostapenko2019learning,shin2017continual} or feature representations~\cite{liu2020generative} to complement the shortage of training data for the previous tasks.
-However, they require additional generative models, which hampers the stability of convergence and increases the complexity of models.
+Yet, these methods still suffer from data deficiency for old tasks and data imbalance between tasks, as only few training examples are available for the previous tasks.
+To alleviate these limitations, some existing approaches generate either data samples~\cite{ostapenko2019learning,shin2017continual} or feature representations~\cite{liu2020generative}.
+However, they require additional generative models, hampering the stability of convergence and increases the complexity of models.